Will you help us make a difference this September?

-That's what makes September so important.
-Each year people around the world work hard to raise awareness of childhood cancer, as well as vital funds to find better treatments for children diagnosed with cancer.
-From fundraising to wearing your ribbon, or even setting up a monthly donation, everything you do this September will help us get one step closer to a world where every child diagnosed can survive and thrive throughout adulthood without suffering late effects.
+This September we are asking you to help us to change this by raising awareness of the challenges children diagnosed with cancer can face, as well as vital funds to help us find safe new treatments.
+So wether you choose to wear your gold ribbon, share your story or even set up a monthly donation, everything you do this September will help us move one step closer to a world where every child diagnosed with cancer can survive and thrive throughout adulthood without suffering late effects.

 Get Involved this September by raising money for Kidscan.
-To help you get started we have picked out a few of our favourite ways to raise this September, and don’t forget once you have a fundraiser in mind, let us know and we can support you in making it a huge success.
+To help you get started we have picked out a few of our favourite ways to raise!
+And don’t forget once you have a fundraiser in mind, let us know and we can support you in making it a huge success.